spear-sim/spear/README.md

 1) Create a new feature branch.

 2) Raise a pull request to the `main` branch.
-Merging requires at least 1 review + all GitHub actions need to pass.
+Merging requires at least 1 approving review, and all GitHub actions need to pass.

 ## Python Requirements